emTgi/Projec_Bike_Store/sql_script.md

 SET a.product_id = first_id
 WHERE a.product_id <> first_id;
 ```
-Now we can check if this worked by using the previous statement, as you can see the duplicate product entries have been replaced:
- llllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllll
 Now we can also remove the duplicates from the products table:
 ```sql
 WITH rnk_cte AS (